 It will match the following paths for this file:

 a.classpath b.classpath ab.classpath a/some/xy.classpath a/name.classpath wwwroot/a/b/c/d/e.classpath etc…

-Now run your app and Visual Studio will run it inside a docker container.
+Now run your app and Visual Studio will run it inside a Docker Container.
 As soon as the app opens in the browser the VS opens a Container Window that shows the docker container where the app is running, docker images, logs of container and so on.
-These information are very useful to debug if something went wrong in the container.
+These informations are very useful to debug if something went wrong in the container.
 See the below image where I have shown the screenshot of this container window.